barrel/shopify-vite/docs/guide/index.md

 There are two ways you can run Vite.
 You may run the development server via the `dev` command, which is useful while developing locally.
 The development server will automatically detect changes to your files and instantly reflect them in any open browser windows.

+Or, running the `build` command will version and bundle your application's assets and get them ready for you to deploy to production:

 ```bash
 npm run dev
 ```